 Earth.
-However, any item that has 3 powers must have at least a Quality Level of 7.
-So, 7 is the minimum Quality
+However, any item that has 3 powers must increase their Minimum Quality Level by 2.
+So, 5 is the minimum

-Level at which these boots can be fashioned.
+Quality Level at which these boots can be fashioned.

 Magic Item Configurations

 A magic item's configuration is the marriage of its form with its enchantment type.
 Most such configurations are self-explanatory.
 For example, a Limited Use Wand is a wand that casts a spell a limited number of times.
 However, some magic item configurations can benefit from more in-depth descriptions: